 Does the hardware meet the expected corrosion resistance for India?

 Does the hardware meet the basic security requirement?

 “Traditional or contemporary, we choose hardware that comes in a variety of architectural styles and finishes for aesthetic needs and design goals”, says Uma Subbaraman.
-Hardware are smartly designed for effortless operation even at large window and door sizes and is built to years, with optional PVD finishes for door hardware to resist fading and discoloration in even the harshest environments.
+Hardware is smartly designed for effortless operation even at large window and door sizes and is built to years, with optional PVD finishes for door hardware to resist fading and discolouration in even the harshest environments.